ATM 6 Convenors

 Hongjohn Lin

-Hongjohn Lin is an artist, writer, and curator, and Professor at Taipei University of the Arts.
-He earned his Ph.D. in Arts and Humanities from New York University.
-Lin has participated in major exhibitions including Taipei Biennial (2004, 2012), the Manchester Asian Triennial 2008, Rotterdam Film Festival (2008), Guangzhou Triennial (2015), and China Asia Biennial (2014).
-He curated the Taiwan Pavilion Atopia at the Venice Biennale (2007), co-curated the 2010 Taipei Biennial with Tirdad Zolghadr, and led projects such as The Good Place (Taizhong, 2002) and Live Ammo (2012).
-He is co-curator of ATM 6: Transvaluation (2025).
+Hongjohn Lin is an Taiwan-based artist, writer and curator.
+Lin has a PhD in Arts and Humanities from the New York University.
+He has participated in exhibitions including Taipei Biennial (2004, 2012), Manchester Asian Triennial (2008), Rotterdam Film Festival (2008), China Asia Biennial (2014), and Guangzhou Triennial (2015).
+Lin was curator of the Taiwan Pavilion Atopia, Venice Biennale (2007), co-curator of Taipei Biennial (with Tirdad Zolghadr, 2010).
+He curated public art project in Wanhua District, To the Ordinary

 Henk Slager